 Learning is not restricted to the classroom.
-Homework may be expected to promote educational goals.
+Homework may be expected to help achieve educational goals.
 The assignments will be left to the discretion of the teacher.
+In general, the more mature the students in the class, the more homework that may be assigned.

-Internet Use/Technology
+Internet Use/Computers

-In order to use the Internet, students must sign and abide by the districts acceptable use agreement.
+In order to use the Internet, students must sign and abide by the district's acceptable use agreement.
 Inappropriate use of the computer and/or Internet will result in disciplinary measures and loss of computer privileges.